choi-jihoon/weStudy/README.md

 # Next Steps
+- Display of active users in a given chatroom
 - Search for groups by name and request to join
   - Notifications for when a user requests to join a group
 - Media queries to make the design more responsive to different sized screens, as well as a mobile-friendly